SlickChair/SlickChair/app/models/README.md

-models.{ entities, relations, secureSocial, utils }
+models.{ entities, relations, login, utils }
 ---------------------------------------------------

 The model package hold all the classes related to the database access.
 This